Tunnelling of a composite particle in presence of a magnetic field: Model and methods

-From now on we will call the $k$-th eigenstate of the internal mode channel $k$.
-So, for an incident wave with energy $E$, where $\varepsilon_{n} < E < \varepsilon_{n+1}$, propagating states in the region out of the potential barrier can exist for channels up to $n$ (for both spin up and spin down states).
-The reflection amplitude $R_{ln}$ and the transmission amplitude $T_{ln}$ for the incident wave coming in channel $n$ and going out in channel $m$ are calculated using the Method of Variable Reflection Amplitude as shown in \cite{razavy}.
-For an equation of the form:
+For an incident wave with energy $E$, where $\varepsilon_{N} < E < \varepsilon_{N+1}$, propagating states in the region out of the potential barrier can exist for channels up to $N$ (this is true for both spin up and spin down states, channel $k$ means the $k$-th eigenstate of the internal mode).
+The reflection amplitude $R_{ln}$ and the transmission amplitude $T_{ln}$ for the incident wave coming in channel $l$ and going out in channel $n$ are calculated using the Method of Variable Reflection Amplitude \cite{razavy}.
+For a system of equations of the form

-which can be easily adjusted to solve our vector equation (\ref{important}), by defining the function $v_{nm}(x)$ accordingly and mapping the index $m$ over both our pairs of indices $j1$ and $j2$, thus transforming our system of vector equations (defined by index) with equation (\ref{important}), into a system of scalar equations and doubling their number.

-If a plane wave form approaches the barrier from the left, in the $l$-th channel, the formal solution of the equation (\ref{gen}) is: